Edict of Toleration (1844): Background

-The edict took place during the process referred to as the Eastern Question in relations between European powers, Britain in particular, and the Ottoman Empire in its development at a time referred to as Tanzimat internally which included other initiatives like ending the Ottoman slave trade.
-It was largely a result of pressure from the British government to stop to the persecutions of the Christians.
-Tanzimat was an Ottoman reform process that sought equal protections under the law in Ottoman lands for all people; however, it did not address matters of religious freedom.
-A particular incident in 1843 with an Armenian Ottoman subject sparked an incident in August which gained international entanglements and then a Greek national in November, both of whom were put to death - the process of which became the Edict in March 1844.
+The edict took place during the process referred to as the Eastern Question in relations between European powers, Britain in particular, and the Ottoman Empire.
+This time was referred to in the empire as Tanzimat, which included other initiatives like ending the Ottoman slave trade.
+It was largely a result of pressure from the British government to stop the persecution of Christians.
+Tanzimat was an Ottoman reform process that sought equal protection under the law in Ottoman lands for all people; however, it did not address matters of religious freedom.
+In 1843 two incidents garnered international controversy, leading to death sentences for an Armenian Ottoman subject and a Greek national.
+This led to the Edict in March 1844.
 Reverend Edward Bickersteth referred to these developments in 1844 when he summarized diplomatic notes presented to the British Parliament noting "The correspondence occupied a considerable part of the year—from Aug.
 27, 1843, to April 19, 1844."